 This one’s easier: Un an nou fericit!
 (Is it really easier?)
 You can also follow it with a greeting that’s normally used during one’s birthday: La multi ani! (which basically means “live many years”!).

 So if you want to really impress, you can say: Un an nou fericit si la multi ani!
+The same goes if you want to go for another tongue twisting swirl.

-Here are some more winter and holiday related words in Romanian:
+Here are some more winter and holiday-related words in Romanian:

 – snow: zapada